|

 flipped a coin and announced: “Heads, I win; tails, you lose.”
 He showed me

 the coin: “It’s heads.
 I win.”
 It seemed fair (it went by fast).
+The trick played on Israelis has the same structure, but it

 depends less on speed than ignorance.
 Common Israelis—as I found myself when